MMathew93/Calculator/README.md

 02/08/2020 10:10am
 Fixed some minor bugs mainly associated with the input hard restting to '0'.
 I have a few more to squash, however I have a lunch date set, will get this finished this afternoon.
 Need to get buttons to disable as well.

+02/08/2020 05:08pm
+Very long lunch, came back and got most if not all the bugs addressed, I may have missed 1 or two or forgot how to replicate them.
+Calculator is pretty much done, however the decimal does not work.
+I think I need to re-do my entire while code to get it working.
+Will review it.